 The CLAS Alumni Panels are an excellent opportunity for CLAS students to learn about potential careers.
-This semester the College of Liberal Arts and Sciences has already hosted two panels, one with political science alumni and another with alumni in the sciences.
-The upcoming panels include:

 The Exploring Political Science panel featured Steve Casey ’74, retired employee from the State of Connecticut’s Department of Information Technology, Rick Forsberg ’77, Vice President and Chief Ethics and Compliance Officer for Kaman Corporation, and Lisa McGuire ’83, Assistant Director of Corporate Partner Relations at the UConn Center for Career Development (previous lobbyist and director of public affairs for the CT Business & Industry Association).
 The panelists chronicled their career paths and provided industry insights.
 Attendees left with valuable information about potential career fields and general career development advice.
 Rick spoke to the benefit of having a liberal arts education, and how his company seeks out these students for their written and verbal communication skills.
 Lisa helped to demystify the concept of networking for students, “volunteering or interning exposes you to a variety of people…and that’s networking.”
 Steve’s words of wisdom included urging students to get involved and to “follow your bliss.”